sunnybr129/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      i am an aspiring actuary, a recent graduate from the university of pretoria
+      Hello, i'm Sunnyboy ngobeni.i am an aspiring actuary, a recent graduate from the university of pretoria
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you